LinkWellNodes/Documentation/docs/services/jobs/testnets-v2/Polygon-Mumbai-Testnet-Jobs.md

 Data sent by your consumer contract is visible to the general public.

 If you need to send sensitive information along with your HTTP request (ie, an API key), you can instead store your sensitive data off-chain, on our secure infrastructure.
-Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will allow your request to access your sensitive data.
+Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your sensitive data along with your request.

 #### Retrieve the response (example):